 Frictionless onboarding makes it really easy for a user to sign up, log in and get started with the product straight away – removing barriers to entry.
 For example, creating an account with just an email and password.
 Unfortunately, this means a user might not understand the full value of the product and may lose interest more quickly.

 Friction-based onboarding takes the user on a more detailed flow, asking questions about what they want to get out of the product, their role at work (if relevant) and then showing the user how to get started.
-Whilst some users may find this too long of a process and drop off, many will enjoy learning how to get the most of the software and understand its value early on.
+Whilst some users may find this too long of a process and drop-off, many will enjoy learning how to get the most out of the software and understand its value early on.

 For instance, take ‘Notion’, a project management software that enables users to create useful boards, notes and plans within their teams.
 During onboarding, Notion asks users what they will use the software for and their role, which allows them to take users through a specific flow.
-A marketer for example might then be shown how to create content calendars, moon boards, asset lists and how they can integrate team members for collaborative working.
+A marketer for example might then be shown how to create content calendars, mood boards, asset lists and how they can integrate team members for collaborative working.

 To follow up, Notion sends a series of onboarding emails showing the new user how to use the product for maximum efficiency and value.
 Each of these parts of the user journey will have been mapped out to ensure each possible persona understands the value of the software from the moment they start using it and therefore are more likely to stay as a long-term customer.